je-suis-tm/quant-trading/README.md

 ### 1. MACD oscillator

+MACD oscillator is trading strategy 101.
+MACD refers to Moving Average Convergence/Divergence.
+It is a momentum trading strategy which holds the belief that upward/downward momentum has more impact on short term moving average than long term moving average.
+It only takes 5 minutes for any bloke with no background in finance to trade with MACD signals.
+Regarding the simplicity of MACD oscillator, it is the most common strategy among the non-professionals in the market.
+In behavioral economics, the more people believe in the strategy, the more effective the strategy becomes (not always true, e.g. 2008).
+Therefore, we should not underestimate the power of MACD oscillator.

-This is the easiest trading strategy.
-It is a momentum trading strategy which holds the belief that upward momentum has more impact on short term moving average than long term moving average.
-We basically calculate long term moving average and short term moving average on the close price of a given stock.
-To generate the trading signal, we implement a comparison between two moving averages.
-When short term moving average is above long term moving average, we set the signal at 1 which implies LONG position.
+For the strategy itself, we compute long term moving average and short term moving average on the close price of a given stock.
+To generate the trading signal, we implement a comparison between the moving averages of different time horizons.
+When short term moving average is above long term moving average, we long the given stock accordingly.
 Vice versa.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/macd%20positions.png)